How to freeze herbs for winter– an easy tutorial to help you preserve some of your favorite herbs for the cold season.

 Growing up in Romania, we always prepared for winter.
 Many years ago, when supermarkets did not exist, people used to take advantage of the Farmers Market in the summer and buy vegetables and fruits that would become the main supply of food for the winter months.

 I usually freeze parsley, cilantro, celery leaves, mint, rosemary and dill.
 These are the herbs I use the most and like them in a raw form in my soups and dishes I make over the winter.
 The rest of the herbs I use are usually in a dried form.

 There are many ways to freeze the herbs, but my favorite way is the simple way.
 I wash them really well, I remove the stems and use only the leaves.

-Then I remove the water as much as possible with towels, then wrap them in paper towels and put them in plastic bags that go in the freezer.
-I wrap them individually, only the amount I would use for that particular recipe.
+I remove the water as much as possible with towels, then wrap them in paper towels and put them in plastic bags that go in the freezer.
+I wrap them in batches, usually only the amount I would use for that particular recipe.

 The process is very simple and you can always enjoy a little bit of your summer treasures during the winter, while making delicious meals.
 Enjoy!

 Here is a picture for you to pin for later use:

 If you liked this tutorial, you might like this other way of preserving herbs for the winter: How To Salt Preserve Herbs For the winter.
 I use both methods every year and always have flavorful herbs for the dishes I make.